staqio/StaqWallet/README.md

 Run the command `swift package update` to download the package and its dependencies.

-> !
-Note: You need to add the TrustlessSDK package as well because StaqWallet depends on it.

 ### Usage

 To initiate the Wallet flow, import StaqWallet and utilize the `AppFlowCoordinator` it provides.
 To start the flow, firstly you need to initialize user and trigger Wallet flow using `AppFlowCoordinator`.